Guidelines for Administering Summer Hours

-During the summer, full-time staff have the benefit of working 35 hours a week, from 8:00 am to 4:00 pm, with an hour for lunch.
-Part-time employees do not reduce their hours in the summer and must work at least 3 hours on each day they work.
+During the summer, regular and fixed-term full-time staff have the benefit of working 35 hours a week, from 8 a.m. to 4 p.m, with an hour for lunch and the same pay.
+Part-time staff do not reduce their hours in the summer and must work at least 3 hours on each day they work.

 Note: No department is required to work summer hours, and some departments may not observe them at all if their duties and responsibilities are better served by working the standard schedule during all or part of this time period.
-Individual department observance of summer hours is determined by your Department Head.
-For more information about the payment of overtime please refer to Exempt and Non-exempt Employee Pay.
+Individual department observance of summer hours is determined by the department head.

 Vacation and Sick Time

 Vacation and sick time accrual is fully detailed in Vacation Time.
 As a general reminder, vacation and sick time accrual rates for full-time staff during summer hours are based on the regular schedule of 7.5 hours per day.
 Part-time employees should consult the policy for information about calculating their monthly accrual rates.